 The Medicaid State Plan sections affected by this regulatory action are Groups Covered and Agencies Responsible for Eligibility Determinations (12 VAC 30-30) and Eligibility Conditions and Requirements (12 VAC 30-40).
-The state regulations being created by this action are Working Individuals with Disabilities (12 VAC 30-110-1500 et seq.)
+New to this regulatory action with this proposed regulation stage, the Agency is adding subsections in Standards Established and Methods Used to Assure High Quality Care (12 VAC 30-60) and Methods and Standards for Establishing Payment Rates; Other Types of Care (12 VAC 30-80).
+The state regulations being created by this action are Working Individuals with Disabilities (12 VAC 30-110-1500 et seq.).